Read Up On the Latest Fitness Topics

 Bottom line: Hydrolyzed collagen could be an alternative protein by potentially supporting lean muscle mass and healthy joints.

-5. Should obese individuals start-off with running to get in shape?
+5. Should obese individuals start off with running to get in shape?

 Frankly, obese individuals should not start off on a running routine, this can lead to injury and dropout from the exercise routine.
 I’m not talking about being 20 pounds overweight, I’m talking about being 50+ pounds overweight.

-Being obese puts more pressure on your joints, especially when running on pavement; the constant joint pounding can cause injury.
+Being obese puts more pressure on your joints, especially when running on the pavement; the constant joint pounding can cause injury.